rbits-dev/hoppa/README.md

 What the f….?!
 They’ve landed!
 They’re on the moon!
 The first Ra8bit ever on the moon!
 Do you hear thát Miss Baker!?
-They totally lost control in a way that resulted in 10.000 NFT Male Ra8bits.
+They totally lost control in a way that resulted in 20.000 NFT Rabbits.

 Now they are eager to meet some girls!
 Ra8bit is on a journey to reproduce motherfuckers!